 Templates and forms relevant to this placement are also available in the Master of Psychology (Organisational and Human Factors) Program Handbook at the time of enrolment at the following link: http://health.adelaide.edu.au/psychology/students/resource/handbooksforms.html

 Learning & Teaching Activities

-Learning & Teaching ModesThe Field Supervisor and trainee meet for formal and informal supervision depending on the developmental needs of the trainee.
-Supervisors should make themselves available for informal discussion of matters that arise between formal supervision sessions.
-At a minimum 1 hour of supervision for every 15 hours of placement is required for third placement students.
-The Field Supervisor, Internal Supervisor, and trainee meet to review the placement at an initial, mid- (if required), and end-of-placement meeting.
+Learning & Teaching ModesThe Supervisor and trainee meet each week for a formal scheduled supervision tutorial.
+This should be of at least an hour’s duration.
+Longer supervision may be needed depending on the developmental needs of the trainee.
+In addition, supervisors should make themselves available for informal discussion of matters that arise between formal supervision sessions.

 Learning Activities SummaryAs this placement involves practicum training there are no formal lectures.
 Essentially, the Learning Activities are tailored for each trainee depending on the nature of the placement and the developmental needs of the trainee.
 Learning Activities reflect the Learning Outcomes stated.